edouardfouche/edouardfouche.github.io/_posts/2023-12-06-Observations-about-my-transition-from-Academia-to-Industry.markdown

 **→ One thing that surprised you after you stepped beyond Academia?**

-Everything must go faster (time is money).
+Everything must go faster (time is indeed money).
 Still, we usually have better tools (money is not a problem, provided it brings you to your goal / the company's goal).
 Not everyone is so smart, so sometimes you have to go down two or three levels of abstraction to explain your science, although that makes it less precise.

-Work/life balance is much better, though that last point depends on the company.
-How we approach time in Academia versus industry differs widely.
+Work/life balance is much better, though that last point depends on the company and your individual behavior too.
+Generally, how we approach time in Academia versus industry differs widely.
 Formally speaking, when you have a contract of employment, you sell your time (that holds both for industry and Academia).
 But, in Academia, we tend to think as if we "give" our time.
 We literally "give" our time in Academia for various reasons: passion for research, higher purpose, conference deadlines, (unreasonable) reviewing deadlines, teaching, mentoring, or the "number of papers" required to reach specific goals.

 Also, compensation in Academia is usually not based on performance.
 We may or may not have the elements I just mentioned in the industry.
 Still, it is easier to quantify your impact on the business (that depends on your branch), making it easier to set a fair price on your time and negotiate.